abou7mied/natega/README.md

 ![](screenshot.png)

 ## Features
-- Sort by subject or total degree
+- Sort by subject or total degree (click on column to sort)

 ## Modify App.js
 If you want to modify app.js you should run